 1. Adjust Proportions

-• Baking powder is less concentrated than baking soda, so you’ll need more of it.
+- Baking powder is less concentrated than baking soda, so you’ll need three times as much.

-• Substitutes like yogurt or buttermilk may add extra liquid to the batter.
-Reduce other liquids to compensate.
+- Substitutes like yogurt or buttermilk may add extra liquid.
+Reduce other liquids in the recipe to compensate.

 2. Monitor Baking Time

-• Baking powder works slower than baking soda, so the batter may take slightly longer to rise and bake.
+- Baking powder works more slowly than baking soda, so the batter may take slightly longer to rise and bake.
+Keep an eye on your bread while baking.

 3. Test for Freshness

-• Old baking powder or self-rising flour may not work effectively.
-Check the expiration date to ensure optimal results.
+- Old substitutes like baking powder or self-rising flour may lose effectiveness.
+Check expiration dates to ensure they provide proper leavening.

 4. Consider Flavor Changes

-• Baking soda neutralizes acidic flavors, so without it, your bread may taste tangier.
-Use vanilla extract, cinnamon, or sugar to balance the taste.
+- Baking soda neutralizes acidic flavors.
+Without it, your banana bread may taste tangier.
+Add vanilla extract, cinnamon, or sugar to balance the flavor.

 Step-by-Step Recipe: Banana Bread Without Baking Soda